Values for U.S. condominiums are rising faster than values for single-family homes.

 First-time home buyers are more likely to buy in big cities where condos are most prevalent, and a condo building's relatively-low price point as compared to "city homes" renders them an attractive option for city living.

-Today's 30-year mortgage rates are south of four percent.
-Mortgage payments on today's homes are as affordable as they've been in more a year.
+Today's 30-year mortgage rates are the lowest they've been in history.
+Mortgage payments on today's homes are as affordable as they've ever been.

 In terms of price growth from one year ago, all twenty tracked cities posted gains.
-Portland, Seattle, and San Francisco were the top three gainers.
-The cities showed 11.8%, 10.7%, and 10.5% growth, respectively.
+Portland, Seattle, and Denver, Colorado were the top three gainers.
+The cities showed 12.6%, 11.0%, and 9.2% growth, respectively.

-Also near the bottom of the pack was New York City, which showed annual growth of 2.8 percent year-over-year.
+Values also rose just two percent in New York City.
 This is noteworthy because the New York City housing market -- a market which includes Manhattan, Brooklyn, Queens, the Bronx, and Staten Island -- is considered to be one of the country's hottest.

 So why does a "hot" market show such anemic annual growth?
 Because of the Case-Shiller Index's methodology.

 The Case-Shiller Index tracks single-family home sales only and the New York market is more of a "condo" market.

 In New York City, housing stock is over-weighted with condominiums and co-ops -- housing types which the Case-Shiller Index ignores in its primary market index.